 In a "hard" filter, data not matching the criterion are permanently removed from the assembly.
-To set a hard filter, use the P not ref parameter located in the Variants tab of the Advanced Analysis Options dialog.
+To set a hard filter, use the P not ref parameter located in the Variants tab, accessed by pressing the Advanced Analysis Options button in the Analysis Options screen.